nfcpy/nfcpy/docs/overview.rst

 .. [#hw7] This is sold by Adafruit as "PN532 NFC/RFID Controller
-   Breakout Board" and can directly be connected to a serial port of, for example, a Raspberry Pi (the device path shown is for the first serial port, when using a USB/UART bridge it would be ``usb:USB0:pn532``).
+   Breakout Board" and can directly be connected to a serial port of, for example, a Raspberry Pi (the device path shown is for the Raspberry Pi's UART, when using a USB/UART bridge it would be ``usb:USB0:pn532``).
+Note that the serial link speed is only 115200 baud when connected at /dev/ttyAMA0 while with a USB/UART bridge it may be up to 921600 baud (on Linux the driver tries to figure this out).

 .. [#hw8] The SCL3711 has a relatively small antenna that winds around the circuitry and may be the reason for less superior